 Now bear with me while I go and rip someone’s head off.

 Whoever came up with the phrase “shameless self-promotion” had better enjoy their final moments of looking good in hats.
 That phrase is toxic to artists and entrepreneurs.
 We’ll get to why in a minute.

 But first, let me ask you something.
 When you were watching Coronation Street last night and the adverts came on, did you kick the screen in rage?

-When you’re out for dinner and the waitress asks if you want to see the dessert menu, do you pour your glass of wine over her head?
+When you’re out for dinner and the waitress asks if you want to see the dessert menu, do throw your wine in her face?

 The next time you go to the airport and you have to walk through Duty Free, are you planning to stage a sit-in until they take away all the cigarettes and bottles of Tresor?